beeware/toga/docs/reference/api/resources/sources/list_source.rst

     item = source[0]
     print(f"Animal's name is {item.name}")

-    # Find a row with a name of "Thylacine"
+    # Find an item with a name of "Thylacine"
-    row = source.find(name="Thylacine")
+    item = source.find({"name": "Thylacine"})

-    # Remove that row from the data
+    # Remove that item from the data
-    source.remove(row)
+    source.remove(item)

-    # Insert a new row at the start of the data
+    # Insert a new item at the start of the data
-    source.insert(0, name="Bettong", weight=1.2)

-When initially constructing the ListSource, or when assigning a specific item in the ListSource, each item can be:

-* A dictionary, with the accessors mapping to the keys in the dictionary

-* Any iterable object (except for a string), with the accessors being mapped onto the items in the iterable in order of definition

-* Any other object, which will be mapped onto the *first* accessor.
+    source.insert(0, {"name": "Bettong", "weight": 1.2})

 The ListSource manages a list of :class:`~toga.sources.Row` objects.
 Each Row object in the ListSource is an object that has all the attributes described by the ``accessors``.
 A Row object will be constructed by the source for each item that is added or removed from the ListSource.

+When creating a single Row for a ListSource (e.g., when inserting a new item), the data for the Row can be specified as:

+* A dictionary, with the accessors mapping to the keys in the dictionary

+* Any iterable object (except for a string), with the accessors being mapped onto the items in the iterable in order of definition.
+This requires that the iterable object have *at least* as many values as the number of accessors defined on the TreeSource.

+* Any other object, which will be mapped onto the *first* accessor.

+When initially constructing the ListSource, the data must be an iterable of values, each of which can be converted into a Row.

 Although Toga provides ListSource, you are not required to use it directly.
-A ListSource will be transparently constructed for you if you provide a Python ``list`` object to a GUI widget that displays list-like data (e.g., Table or Selection).
+A ListSource will be transparently constructed for you if you provide a Python ``list`` object to a GUI widget that displays list-like data (i.e., :class:`toga.Table`, :class:`toga.Selection`, or :class:`toga.DetailedList`).
 Any object that adheres to the same interface can be used as an alternative source of data for widgets that support using a ListSource.
 See the background guide on :ref:`custom data sources
 <custom-data-sources>` for more details.

 Custom List Sources